-Mr. Luiz Fernando has a degree in Chemical Engineering from FEI (Faculty of Industrial Engineering PUC-SP) and in Business Administration from Universidade de Santana in São Paulo, with extension and specialization courses in Brazil (Fundação Getúlio Vargas - FGV in 1980) and abroad (Insead AMP in 1991).
+Mr. Luiz Fernando has a degree in Chemical Engineering from FEI (Faculty of Industrial Engineering) and in Business Administration from Universidade de Santana in São Paulo, with extension and specialization courses in Brazil (Fundação Getúlio Vargas - FGV) and abroad (Insead AMP).
 He was chairman of the board of directors of Sadia SA from 1993 to 2002 and from 2008 to 2009, where he also held several executive positions between 1976 and 1993.
-He was cochairman of the Board of Directors of BRF S.A. from 2009 to 2011, in addition to being a member of the Board of Directors of Telefónica (Spain) from 2008 to 2019, of the Global Board of Panasonic (Japan) from 2008 to 2013, of Global Walmart International (USA) from 2011 to 2013, from AMIL Participações SA from 2008 to 2013, from AGCO Corporation (USA) from 2010 to 2017, Redecard SA from 2007 to 2010, was also a member of the Advisory Board of Abertis Infraestructuras SA (Spain), from 2013 to 2015.
+He was vice-chairman of the Board of Directors of BRF SA from 2009 to 2011, in addition to being a member of the Board of Directors of Telefónica (Spain) from 2008 to 2019, of the Global Board of Panasonic (Japan) from 2008 to 2013, from AMIL Participações SA from 2008 to 2013, from AGCO Corporation (USA) from 2008 to 2013, Redecard SA from 2007 to 2010, was also a member of the Advisory Board of Abertis Infraestructuras SA (Spain), from 2015 to 2015, and Panasonic from 2008 to 2013.
 He was Minister of State at the Ministry of Development, Industry and Foreign Trade of Brazil from 2003 to 2007.
-In addition, he served as Chairman of the Board of Directors of SP from 2008 to 2016, and has since become an honorary member.
-He participated as a member of the Global Ocean Conservation Commission (Global Ocean Commission - USA) from 2013 to 2015 and was Chairman of the Board of Directors of SP Negócios (appointed by the Mayor of São Paulo) from 2017 to 2020.
-Currently, he is a member of the Board of Directors, Mr. Luiz Fernando Furlan is also part of the Quality and Sustaniability Committee.
-Mr. Luiz Fernando Furlan has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceedings or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing a any professional or commercial activity.
+In addition, he served as Chairman of the Board of Directors of Fundação Amazonas Sustentável (FAS) from 2008 to 2016, and has since become an honorary member.
+He participated as a member of the Global Ocean Conservation Commission (Global Ocean Commission - USA) from 2013 to 2015.
+Currently, he is a member of the Board of Directors of Telefônica Brazil SA (Brazil), Chairman of the Board of Directors of SP Negócios (appointed by the Mayor of São Paulo), in addition to being a member of the Wise Brazil-Japan Group that seeks to strengthen the strategic economic partnership between Brazil and Japan.
+In addition to being a member of the Company's Board of Directors, Mr. Luiz Fernando Furlan is also part of the Quality and Sustainability Committee.
+Mr. Luiz Fernando Furlan has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceedings or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him f